When LGSCO is the right route

 Engage with the investigation

 The investigator may ask for further information.
 Respond promptly.
-The LA will be asked for its version of events; you may get the chance to comment.
-Final decision letter is binding on the LA in practice.
+The local authority will be asked for its version of events; you may get the chance to comment.
+Final decision letter is binding on the local authority in practice.

 Typical LGSCO remedies for EHCP failures